 ISSUE RESPONSE DETAILS, INCLUDING REVIEW WORK YOU HAVE CARRIED OUT TO VERIFY RESPONSE (MANDATORY) GUIDANCE NOTE (WHERE APPLICABLE) 1.
-Risk Management 1.1 Do you have processes in place to ensure that your risks are linked to divisional business plans (including objectives and targets) and that this information is reviewed on an on-going basis?
+Risk Management 1.1 Do you have processes in place to identify and manage risks to the delivery of divisional business plans, (including objectives and targets and that this information is reviewed on an on-going basis?)
 Yes/ No The Board's approach to risk management has been reviewed and updated, reflecting the recommendations provided by the Internal Auditor.
 The Risk Register links to the objectives within the Strategic Plan.
 The Risk Register is reviewed at Executive Meetings and at each Board meeting.
-It is intended that the risk register will be updated again in 2022-23, once the board has determined its new strategic plan.
-Your objectives will be the focus of any risk management information, so risk identification needs to be undertaken with a clear strategy and clarity of purpose and is an important part of planning and managing performance and priorities effectively.
-Confidence levels will be shaped by; The identification and recording of key business risks is part of regular management discussions that are linked to business objectives and performance monitoring arrangements.
-Processes ensure the right people are involved in the management of risk and that each stage in the process is being actively recorded and managed.
-You revisit risks periodically to ensure that the assessments reflect the current situation.
-The maintenance of risk registers based on the corporate template at divisional/branch/project level as considered appropriate.
-Having a nominated individual(s) from each area that has the responsibility to ensure that systems and processes are in place to review and report risks effectively.
+It is intended that the risk register will be updated again in 2023-24, once the board has determined its new strategic plan.
+Your objectives should be the focus of any risk management information; risk identification needs to be undertaken with a clear strategy and clarity of purpose.
+Risk identification an important part of business/project planning, managing performance and prioritising effectively.
+Confidence levels will be shaped by: the identification and recording of key business risks as part of business planning activity; regular management discussions take place that consider risks and objectives together alongside performance monitoring. processes that ensure the right people are involved in the management of risk and that each stage in the process is being actively recorded and managed. you revisit risks periodically to ensure that updates or changes to business planning activity, objectives or projects reflect the current situation. the maintenance of risk registers, and that there is a nominated person within your division/team with responsibility for coordinating the update of the register risks are owned and managed by a named person who is responsible for coordinating any actions. risks to delivery are discussed as often as is appropriate at key senior team and governance meetings within your division.
+You engage with your risk champion within your Directorate who has the responsibility to ensure that systems and processes are in place and are consistent with the SG Risk Management approach.